Marine Insurance Act 1906: Overview

 The most important sections of the act include:

 s.4: a policy without insurable interest is void.

 s.17: imposes a duty on the insured of uberrimae fides (as opposed to caveat emptor); i.e. that questions must be answered honestly and the risk not misrepresented.

 s.18: the proposer of the insurer has a duty to disclose all material facts relevant to the acceptance and rating of the risk.
 Failure to do so is known as non-disclosure or concealment (there are minor differences in the two terms) and renders the insurance voidable by the insurer.

 s.33(3): If [a warranty] be not [exactly] complied with, then, subject to any express provision in the policy, the insurer is discharged from liability as from the date of the breach of warranty, but without prejudice to any liability incurred by him before that date.

 s.34(2): where a warranty has been broken, it is no defence to the insured that the breach has been remedied, and the warranty complied with, prior to the loss.

 s.34(3): a breach of warranty may be waived by the insurer.

 s.50: a policy may be assigned.
 Typically, a shipowner might assign the benefit of a policy to the ship-mortgagor.

 ss.60-63: deals with the issues of a constructive total loss.
 The insured can, by notice, claim for a constructive total loss with the insurer becoming entitled to the ship or cargo if it should later turn up.
 (By contrast an actual total loss describes the physical destruction of a vessel or cargo.)

 s.79: deals with subrogation; ie. the rights of the insurer to stand in the shoes of an indemnified insured and recover salvage for his own benefit.

 Schedule 1 of the Act contains a list of definitions; schedule 2 contains the model policy wording.

-Reform
+Amendments

 Two new statutes, the Consumer Insurance (Disclosure and Representations) Act 2012 (“CIDRA”) and the Insurance Act 2015 have addressed insurance in general, and have amended the law in several ways.

 Part 5 of the Insurance Act 2015 addresses "Good faith" as follows: